WALKER, TEXAS RANGER — 10 Facts About The Action Series Starring Chuck Norris

 Added for later seasons are fellow rangers Sydney Cooke (Nia Peeples) and Francis Gage (Judson Mills), Detective Carlos Sandoval (Marco Sanchez), and private detective Trent Malloy (James Wlcek).
 The series also weaves rich tapestry of supporting characters, including Floyd ‘Red Crow’ Westerman as the uncle who raised Walker, and a steady stream of film and TV icons including James Drury (The Virginian), Rod Taylor (The Birds), and Robert Fuller (Emergency).

-Here are some fun facts about a series that celebrates its 25th anniversary this year and remains as butt-kicking as ever!
+Here are some fun facts about a series that aired its final episode 20 years ago, but remains as butt-kicking as ever!

 1. Chuck Norris and the character Cordell Walker are both part Native American.